yaw-codes/bookscraper/README.md

-# this repo contains a genspider that is used to scrapping the web... fell free to use it as you see fit
+# this repo contains a gen spider that is used to scrap the web... feel free to use it as you see fit